interlucid/web-audio-api/public/pages/oscillator-node.md

 ### Detune

 Detune is a high resolution adjustment of the oscillator's pitch, measured in [cents][1].
-Cents range from -100 to 100 in value.
+100 cents is equal to one [semitone](https://en.wikipedia.org/wiki/Semitone).
 The default value for the `OscillatorNode`'s `detune` property is 0 (no fine tuning of pitch).

 [1]: https://en.wikipedia.org/wiki/Cent_(music)